 In Vinyasa Flow, the purposeful progression is more fluid and creative, where attention is also given to the smooth transitions between poses, and individual poses are held for a shorter time.
 The breath acts as a grounding and centering to the movement as you flow through the practice.
 A dynamic system of practicing asana, it builds heat, endurance, flexibility, strength, and concentration.

 Warm-up to your weekend with a short meditation, gentle stretches and classical hatha yoga poses, like Downward Facing Dog, Triangle and Sun Salutations.
 Class is taught in a non-competitive and welcoming way that allows you to stretch, discover how your breath affects your experience and start your weekend off right.

 Our Favorite Masters

-In this program we will explore the teachings of different masters, beginning with Osho.
-Osho brought radical, penetrating insights to the human condition, a meditation program for the modern mind and a spiritual world view that embraced laughter as the best medicine.
-The program will include a little discourse, followed by discussion and then finish with Osho’s Gibberish meditation, to remind ourselves that life has to be lived, it cannot be only discussed.
+Discussion and Meditation exploring the teachings of different masters, beginning with Osho.
+Osho brought radical insights to the human condition, with a meditation program for the modern mind and a spiritual world view that embraced laughter as the best medicine.
+Discourse, followed by discussion, and then finish with Osho’s Gibberish meditation to remind ourselves that life has to be lived, it cannot only be discussed.